 2. Accessorise your hallway

-Accessories are everything to a home; functional accessories are even better.
+Accessories are everything to a home; functional hallway accessories are even better.
 A smart umbrella stand makes for a hallway essential and a beautiful vase will encourage you to always have fresh flowers which are a delight to return home to and are such a treat for guests.
 Finish the experience off with an aromatic candle.

 3. Add a Wall Gallery to your hallway

-Entrances, like other traditionally practical areas, are the ideal gallery spaces for your ever-expanding art collection.
+Entrances, like other traditionally practical areas, are the ideal gallery spaces for your ever-expanding hallway art collection.
 Framed well, these items offer themselves as visually stimulating accents as well as demonstrating the cultural tastes of the discerning residents.
-Or if you want to maximise light and make your space feel bigger, opt for a grand mirror which will sit perfectly above your console table.
+Or if you want to maximise light and make your space feel bigger, opt for a grand hallway mirror which will sit perfectly above your console table.

 4. Bring Light to your hallway

 Unless you’ve got enough hallway space to rival a small country, keep the area bathed in light.
-Adding a statement lumiere like a game-changing chandelier or a beautifully crafted table lamp will offer your space more than an interesting focal feature – although it doesn’t hurt that it’s guaranteed to boost glamour points as well.
+Adding a statement hallway light like a game-changing chandelier or a beautifully crafted table lamp will offer your space more than an interesting focal feature – although it doesn’t hurt that it’s guaranteed to boost glamour points as well.